dustinpfister/blog_posts/_posts/js-eval.md

 ### - Source is up on github

 As with all [my other posts on vanilla javaScript](/categories/js/), the source code examples here can be found in my [test vjs repository](https://github.com/dustinpfister/test_vjs/tree/master/for_post/js-eval) on Github.
+I do get around to editing and expanding my content on subjects such as eval and much more, and this repository would be where to make a pull request of you are on Github.
+There is also the comments section of this post that can be used as a way to bring something up, I have a lot of other things to do, but I will end up coming around to it sooner or later.

 ### 1.1 - js eval basic example